|Vice Chancellor for Research:

 - A qualified Montana Tech faculty member from the program or unit granting the degree, who shall serve as chair;

-- A second qualified Montana Tech faculty member or adjunct from the program or unit granting the degree;
+- A second qualified Montana Technological University faculty member or adjunct from the program or unit granting the degree;

-- A third qualified Montana Tech faculty member or adjunct from the program or unit granting the degree, or from a cooperating program or unit;
+- A third qualified Montana Technological University faculty member or adjunct from the program or unit granting the degree, or from a cooperating program or unit;

-- A fourth qualified Montana Tech faculty member, not from the program or unit, who represents the Graduate School.
+- A fourth qualified Montana Technological University faculty member, not from the program or unit, who represents the Graduate School.

 - A fifth voting member with any suitable affiliation and expertise.
 For the collaborative Materials Science Ph.D. program, the fifth member must be a qualified faculty member associated with the Materials Science Ph.D. program and affiliated with either Montana State University or the University of Montana.

-Typically qualified members of dissertation committees are individuals with an earned doctorate.
-Emeritus faculty are eligible to serve on dissertation committees.
+Members of dissertation committees typically are individuals with an earned doctorate.
+Emeritus faculty and affiliate faculty are eligible to serve on dissertation committees.

 Appointment of Dissertation Committee Members